-• Discussion:
+- Discussion:

 "...no biblical passage teaches that Scripture is the formal authority or rule of faith in isolation from the Church and Tradition.
 Sola scriptura can’t even be deduced from implicit passages."

 Even if the above assertion is true, it can be deducted on the basis of logic.
 There is nothing in Scripture directing us to some other rule of faith for the formation of our theology.
 Scripture does not tell us to adhere to any other rule of faith as a means of testing doctrine.
 The only thing that the Bible calls "God-breathed" is itself (2 Timothy 3:16).
-Why do several uniquely Roman Catholic "sacred traditions" seem to contradict Scripture?
+Further, why do several uniquely Roman Catholic "sacred traditions" seem to contradict Scripture?

 "Word in Holy Scripture often refers to a proclaimed, oral teaching of prophets or apostles.
 What the prophets spoke was the word of God regardless of whether or not their utterances were recorded later as written Scripture."

 We do not deny that the Word of God was once communicated orally.
-Scripture alone is the only infallible rule of faith or spiritual standard for Christians to use.
-Everything else is fallible and to be subjugated to its judgement.
+However, Scripture alone is the only infallible rule of faith or spiritual standard for Christians to use.
+Everything else is fallible and to be subjugated to its judgment.
 We should not endorse somebody's ideas just because he claims to be a prophet of God (Deuteronomy 13:1-5; 1 Thessalonians 5:21).

 "Protestants often quote the verses in the Bible where corrupt traditions of men are condemned (e.g., Matt.
 15:2–6; Mark 7:8–13; Col. 2:8).
 Of course, Catholics agree with this.
 But it’s not the whole truth.
 True, apostolic Tradition also is endorsed positively.
 This Tradition is in total harmony with and consistent with Scripture."

 Tradition that is in perfect harmony with the teaching of Scripture poses absolutely no problem for the doctrine of Sola Scriptura.
-Some traditions are good while others are bad.
+Some traditions are good, while others are bad.
 What needs to be proven beyond reasonable doubt is that inspired extra-biblical oral traditions exist.

 "The reference to “He shall be called a Nazarene” cannot be found in the Old Testament, yet it was “spoken by the prophets” (Matt.
 2:23).
 Therefore, this prophecy, which is considered to be “God’s word,” was passed down orally rather than through Scripture."